-My first robotic arm had miserable repeat-ability for drawing and had +/-5mm tolerance in all directions.
-This created many challenges especially in the z-direction — not great for putting a marker or a pencil consistently to the page.
-The robot would slam the page with a marker or going off the painting area.
-Since a large paintbrush with long bristles is forgiving with large z ranges for heights, my very first paintings were random straight lines with a larger brush.
+My first robotic arm had wasn’t consistent enough for drawing with a +/-5mm tolerance in all directions (sometimes the pen would touch the page other times it would not).
+This created many challenges especially in the z-direction (up & down) — not great for putting a marker or a pencil consistently to the page.
+Sometimes the robot would slam the page with a marker and other times go off the painting area (perhaps creating “happy accidents” that are often wanted in art.
+Since a large paintbrush with long bristles is forgiving with large z ranges for heights (it will touch the page at various heights), my very first paintings were random straight lines with a larger brush.

 My early paintings (above) were random brush strokes because my first robot as the robot had no accuracy to hit programmed locations (let alone paint a straight line).
 The change in thickness of the brushstroke in both pieces is due to the inaccuracy of the robot!

 Importance of the Under-Painting

 When using acrylic paint in my process by hand, I paint in discrete layers.
 So I used this layering philosophy to programming my robot from the beginning.
 In my process, it is critical to have an under-painting to get depth in a painting (more important to me than adding the ability to mix paint on a palette).
 So the first things I programmed the robot to do was to clean the brush thoroughly and to wait for layers to dry before dipping the brush into the next color.
 In the videos I posted for the competition you will see the robot waiting up to 7 minutes between colors.